eyadaq/Minishell/README.md

   - `$?` (last return value)
 - Proper error handling and exit codes.
 - Signal handling for `SIGINT` and `SIGQUIT`.
+- Support for command history.
+- Code norm-compliant and modular design.
+- Here-document (`<<`) with variable expansion.
 ---

 ## 🌟 Bonus Features